 Then add a custom dimension of Include > Device Category > Containing > Mobile.

-If you’re looking to enhance your content for mobile-first indexing and strengthen your overall content strategy, sign up for a free account to access our industry-leading content marketing software or contact us to discuss your company’s specific needs.
+If you’re looking to enhance your content for mobile-first indexing and strengthen your overall content strategy, book a demo to access our industry-leading content marketing software or contact us to discuss your company’s specific needs.